sujithsumo-cloud/CloudOps-NOC-AutoRemediation/Docs/10-Cost-Estimation.md

 This estimate assumes:

-- One EC2 instance
+- One EC2 instance.
-- One Lambda function
+- One Lambda function.
-- One SNS Topic
+- One SNS topic.
-- One CloudWatch Dashboard
+- One CloudWatch Dashboard.
-- Two CloudWatch Alarms
+- Two CloudWatch alarms.
-- One CloudWatch Agent
+- One CloudWatch Agent.
-- One Amazon Linux server
+- One Amazon Linux server.
-- One EBS volume
+- One EBS volume.
+- Low-volume notification traffic.
+- Low Lambda execution volume.
-- Normal lab usage
+- Normal academic or lab usage.
+- Mumbai Region (ap-south-1).

+The two CloudWatch alarms correspond to the finalized project scope:

+- **P1 – HTTPD service monitoring and automation**
+- **P2 – CPU utilization monitoring and automation**

+P3 or unknown-service automation is excluded and therefore does not introduce additional cost into this estimate.

-Large production environments will have higher costs depending on:
+Production environments may have higher costs depending on:

 - Number of EC2 instances
+- Number of monitored metrics
-- Number of alarms
+- Number of CloudWatch alarms
-- Custom metrics
-- Log storage
+- Log ingestion and retention
-- Lambda invocations
+- Lambda invocations and execution duration
-- Notification volume
+- SNS notification volume
+- Storage requirements
+- Network usage

 ---

+# 8. Cost Considerations for the Finalized Scope

+The project has been intentionally limited to two automation levels to keep the solution operationally focused and cost controlled.

+The P1 HTTPD automation uses monitoring, notification, Lambda, and Systems Manager capabilities to recover the web service.

+The P2 CPU utilization automation extends the monitoring and automation workflow to CPU-related incidents without introducing an additional severity level or separate monitoring platform.

+This approach keeps the project within a small AWS environment while demonstrating both application-level and infrastructure-performance automation.

+---

-# 8. Conclusion
+# 9. Conclusion

 The CloudOps NOC Automation project is a low-cost monitoring and auto-remediation solution built using AWS native services.

+The finalized implementation covers **P1 HTTPD service automation** and **P2 CPU utilization automation**.
+The estimated monthly infrastructure cost remains approximately **USD 11.50**, based on the assumptions stated in this document.

-The estimated monthly infrastructure cost is approximately **USD 11.50**, making it suitable for learning, demonstrations, academic submissions, and small production environments.
+The solution is suitable for learning, demonstrations, academic submissions, and small-scale operational environments.
+The architecture can be extended in the future by increasing the number of monitored resources or automation workflows as business requirements grow.

-The architecture is scalable and additional EC2 instances, CloudWatch alarms, Lambda functions, and SNS notifications can be added without changing the overall solution design.